kc3/Springboard/capstone_1/docs/ProjectProposal.rst

 Motivation
 ^^^^^^^^^^

-*Sentiment analysis* is a field of study that covers that analyzes people’s opinions, appraisals, attitudes, and emotions towards entities such as products, services, organizations, individuals, issues, events, topics, and their attributes.
+*Sentiment analysis* is a field of study that analyzes people's opinions, appraisals, attitudes, and emotions towards entities such as products, services, organizations, individuals, issues, events, topics, and their attributes.